 1.2.
 Major Improvements

-No major improvements have been added in this release.
+There are no major improvements in this release.

 Chapter 2.
 Before You Install